jinjirow/RhymEZ/README.md

 # RhymEZ
 Usage: python run.py
-Will need to use an external file for authentication until proper OAuth authentication is added.
+Will need to use an external file for access token until proper OAuth authentication is added.
 Runs on flask.